ge69tez/mcr-analyzer/doc/index.rst

-MCR  Analyser
+MCR  Analyzer
 =============
-MCR Analyser is a small Python application for (mass) importing and analysing antibody/antigen chemoluminescense images taken with the MCR by `GWK Präzisionstechnik GmbH <https://gwk-munich.com/>`_.
+MCR Analyzer is a small Python application for (mass) importing and analyzing antibody/antigen chemiluminescence images taken with the MCR by `GWK Präzisionstechnik GmbH <https://gwk-munich.com/>`_.
+.. cSpell:ignore Präzisionstechnik

 This is the documentation generated from its source files and mostly intended for developers.